OpenDataology/website/content/en/docs/components/multi-tenancy/getting-started.md

 it in the dropdown list on the central dashboard.

-## Managing contributors through the Kubeflow UI
+## Managing contributors through the OpenDataology UI

-Kubeflow {{% kf-latest-version %}} allows sharing of profiles with other users in the system.
+OpenDataology {{% kf-latest-version %}} allows sharing of profiles with other users in the system.
 An owner of a profile can share access to their profile using the **Manage Contributors** tab available through the dashboard.